HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 On the other hand, the vertical modules are the ideal playground for testing multilingualism and multiscriptalism, as, just as an example, the geopolitical module is fully multilingual (as well as *mutilocale* and *multiscriptalist*).

+Finally, it is worth mentioning that a design pattern taken into account in this modularization was [Using SKOS Concept](http://ontologydesignpatterns.org/wiki/Community:Using_SKOS_Concept).

 ### 4.1.
 Geopolitical entities